Asad-Ismail/InteractiveAnnotation/README.md

 🎉 Welcome to the Interactive Annotation repository!

-🌟 This project is all about making instance segmentation more accessible and enjoyable for everyone.
+🌟 This project is all about making segmentation more accessible, faster, accurate and enjoyable for everyone using recently released segement anything model.
 Let's create an amazing annotation experience together! 🚀

 ### 📽️ Interactive Annotation "Annotation Mode" in Action